antoinewaugh/aunit/README.md

 * User project-level dependencies
 * SoftwareAG project-level dependencies

-**NB:** Test Event *.mon files should NEVER be defined at the project level.
+**NB:** TestEvent *.mon files should NEVER be defined at the project level.
 They are automatically injected at runtime by the test loader.
 Adding them to the project-level *.aunit definition can cause unexpected behaviour.

 The below sample is taken from `$AUNIT_HOME/workspace/UnitTest/UnitTest.aunit` and is an example of a user-defined project-level dependency which itself, does not have any dependencies other than the project files: